MicrosoftDocs/VBA-Docs/api/Office.SmartDocument.RefreshPane.md

 api_name:
 - Office.SmartDocument.RefreshPane
 ms.assetid: c37de2c2-f24a-0db2-fda8-cfe7d0b464fb
-ms.date: 06/08/2017
+ms.date: 01/25/2019
 localization_priority: Normal
 ---

 # SmartDocument.RefreshPane method (Office)

 Refreshes the **Document Actions** task pane for the active document in Microsoft Word or a workbook in Microsoft Excel.

 ## Syntax

-_expression_. `RefreshPane`
+_expression_.**RefreshPane**

-_expression_ A variable that represents a [SmartDocument](Office.SmartDocument.md) object.
+_expression_ A variable that represents a **[SmartDocument](Office.SmartDocument.md)** object.

 ## Remarks

 The **RefreshPane** method raises an error if the active document does not have an XML expansion pack attached.

 ## Example

 The following example determines whether the active Excel workbook has an XML expansion pack attached.
 If so, it refreshes the smart document's **Document Actions** task pane.

 ```vb